Introduction and summary

 Note: For the more recent accident quarters, projections are based on incomplete claims hence data presented for these quarters are just indicative and depend on the robustness of ultimate claims projections.

 Graph 6 shows how this unpaid amount is distributed across prior full accident years.
-Further development in payments is anticipated for accident year 2016/17, which has only two out of four quarters worth of claims reported for the accident year as at 31 March 2017.
-Also, as late claims are reported and estimates for already reported claims get revised, the actual incurred costs becomes more evident.
+Further development in payments has been happening for accident year 2016/17, which has three out of four quarters worth of claims reported for the accident year as at 30 June 2017.
+Also, as late claims are reported and estimates for already reported claims get revised, the actual incurred cost becomes more evident.

-The trend in average incurred costs of full claims that have already been lodged with CTP insurers is shown in Graph 7 below.
+The trend in average incurred costs of full claims that have already been lodged with CTP insurers is shown in Graph 7.
 The incurred costs are historic amounts supplied by insurers and are not adjusted for inflation.

 Since the start of the MACA 1999 scheme, the average incurred cost increased from about $68,000 in March 2000 to about $145,000 in September 2012 and then began to fall thereafter.
 For claims already reported, insurers will continue to revise their cost estimates as more information is received on these claims.
 Insurers are yet to receive late claims from some accidents that have already occurred but not yet had claims lodged; this especially applies to the four most recent accident quarters.

 These revisions and late reports introduce some uncertainty in the average cost estimates hence the trend line superimposed on Graph 7 presents a more likely level of final average costs of claims in more recent accident quarters.
-The average incurred costs of claims, arising from accidents in March 2016 is more likely to be around $116,000 and $110,000 for claims from the March 2017 quarter.
+The average incurred costs of claims, arising from accidents in the June 2016 quarter is more likely to be around $115,000 and $109,000 for claims from the June 2017 quarter.

 SIRA is the government organisation responsible for the regulation of workers compensation insurance, motor accidents compulsory third party (CTP) insurance and home building compensation in NSW.